A Practical Mode System for Recursive Definitions: Meta-Theory: Soundness

 The more challenging task is defining failures that occur when trying to access a recursively-defined variable too early.
 The lookup reduction rule for a term $\plug E x$ looks for the value of $x$ in a binding of the context $E$.
 This value may not exist (yet), and that may or may not represent a runtime failure.

 We assume that bound names are all distinct, so there may not be several $v$ values.
-The only binders that we reduce under are \code{let rec}, so $x$ must come from one; however, it is possible that $x$ is part of a \code{let rec} block currently being evaluated, with an evaluation context of the form $E[\letrec {x = t, E'} u]$ for example, and that $x$'s binding has not yet been reduced to a value.
+The only binders that we reduce under are \code{let rec}, so $x$ must come from one; however, it is possible that $x$ is part of a \code{let rec} block currently being evaluated, with an evaluation context of the form $E[\letrecin {(x = t, y = E')} u]$ for example, and that $x$'s binding has not yet been reduced to a value.

-However, in presence of data constructors that permit building cyclic values not all such cases are failures.
+However, in the presence of data constructors that permit building cyclic values not all such cases are failures.
 For example the term $\letrecin {x = \constr {\kwd{Pair}} {(x, t)}} x$ can be decomposed into $\plug E x$ to isolate the occurrence of $x$ as the first member of the pair.
 This occurrence of $x$ is in reducible position, but there is no $v$ such that $\inctx x v E$, unless $t$ is already a weak value.

 To characterize failures during recursive evaluation, we propose to restrict ourselves to \emph{forcing contexts}, denoted $\forcing E$, that must access or return the value of their hole.
 A variable in a forcing context that cannot be looked up in the context is a dynamic failure: we are forcing the value of a variable that has not yet been evaluated.
-If a term contains such a variable in lookup position, we call it a \emph{vicious} term.
+If a term contains such a variable in lookup position, we call it a \emph{vicious} term. \myref{Figure}{fig:failures} gives a precise definition of these failure terms.